YuliiaNovak/food-order-app/README.md

 # food-order-app

-I used Redux, React, CSS modules and Firebase to create this application
+I used React, CSS modules and Firebase to create this application

 In the Bookshop app you can: